 42. The Family Stand, Waerdse Tempel Heerhugowaard, 02/10/2007

-And suddenly news: The Family Stand would play Heerhugowaard.
+And suddenly news came: The Family Stand would play Heerhugowaard.
 After their beautiful Moon In Scorpio album it grew silent around this great band and they quit.
 They reunited in 2006 and began to tour their new album (Super Sol Nova) in 2007.
 The day after they would play to a sold-out Paradiso.
 After entering the venue we felt like there was something wrong.
 About 25 people were in attendance.
 Was it cancelled, were we in the wrong room?
 No, this was the audience for tonight!
 The band came on and played their complete 2 hour set, completely inspired and full-on.
 Such intimate shows I could remember from my teens with local obscure punk bands.
 A very special evening!

 41. Morrissey, Vredenburg Utrecht, 10/28/2014